Ayonokojii/Ayonokojii/README.md

 ## Hi there 👋
+I'm currently studying computer science. i'm learning c++, so if you're good at it, i wouldn't say no to some help.
 <!--
 **Ayonokojii/Ayonokojii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.